hqcasanova/picoSlides/README.md

 - `prevTitle` *'Previous'*: tooltip text for 'Previous' button.
 - `skipFTitle` *'Skip to last slide'*: tooltip text for 'Skip forward' button.
 - `skipBTitle` *'Skip to first slide'*: tooltip text for 'Skip back' button.
 - `fadeDuration` *0*: time length of all fade-in effects in milliseconds.
 It corresponds to the `duration` parameter of jQuery's fadeIn and fadeOut functions.
-If equal to `0`, there's no fade-in.
+If equal to `0`, there's no fading effect.
 - `seqLoad` *true*: if enabled, multiple slides are forced to be downloaded and displayed according to slide number.
 Set to `false` for better performance.
 - `lazyLoad` *{}*: options for lazy loading the first slide.
 Equivalent to the object passed to the `lazyload()` function.
 If `false`, Lazy Load is not used even if present.
 - `linkUrl` *0*: URL for bottom link.
 If equal to `0`, it's the presentation's URL on SlideShare.
 If `false` instead, then no link button is displayed.